 Yes I grow tomatoes every year and every year I usually have the same favourite.
-And my favourite is usually the lovely Juliet – because with the way I grow (in a greenhouse), it is always the earliest, always the heaviest harvest and longest producing.
-But seriously it is just really really good.
-And it is also a mini-roma style so it is useful in all kinds of ways including roasting and salads.
+And my favourite is usually the lovely Juliet – because with the way I grow (in a greenhouse), it is always the earliest, always the heaviest producer and always around for the longest time.
+It is really really good.

 Ananas noire did produce way more tomatoes than Aussie over a longer period and in my greenhouse it is still producing.
 It never promised to be red but it did promise to taste like a pineapple and to be multi-coloured.

 My favourite tomato this year is not the smallest.
 That honour goes to Candyland.
 It is a tiny currant tomato perfect for its decorative clusters on a plate.
 And while it came early, it fizzled out pretty early too and is all but finished the first week of September.
 It is very sweet but is more useful as decoration than for eating value.

 My favourite this year was not the sweetest because that kept changing over the season and alternated between smaller tomatoes like Brad’s Atomic grape and the sweet yellow cherry Sunsugar.
 For a while Golden Delight was the sweetest but because it is a bush, instead of a climber, it finished early and almost all at once.
 It also had blossom-end-rot early in the season outside where conditions change and care is variable depending on the gardener’s whim.
 This means I didn’t water it enough outdoors…. ooops.